-OverviewHealth ,care and wellbeing are central concerns in all our lives; and they raise questions of the interconnected roles of the state, the market and the individual in their creation and support.
+Health, care and wellbeing are central concerns in all our lives; and they raise questions of the interconnected roles of the state, the market and the individual in their creation and support.
 In this module we explore how we understand and conceptualise these areas, and the potential role of policy interventions in support of them.
-The module examines the social determinants of health, exploring the ways in which often replicate wider inequalities in society.
-It asks how we might best address changing health needs, particularly in relation to the growing proportion of older people, exploring these in the context of the new politics of the NHS.
+The module examines the social determinants of health, exploring the ways in which inequalities in society can be replicated.
+It asks how we might best address changing health needs, including in relation to the growing proportion of older people, exploring these in the context of the new politics of the NHS.
 What are the best structures to deliver health care?
 How should these best be funded?
-Life style is increasingly implicated in health outcomes, and the module explores the dilemmas raised by rising levels of obesity and alcohol consumption.
+Life style is increasingly implicated in health outcomes, and the module explores the dilemmas raised by rising levels of obesity.
 These are matters of personal choice, but they challenge the health and wellbeing of the population, and raise questions of how choices are shaped in the context of market production.
 Governments increasingly declare that they are interested not simply in health or prosperity, but also of wellbeing.
 The module explores what this means, and why there is a new interest in this area.
+This includes a focus on children/young people and families, examining social policies in areas such as child care, looked after children (state care) and provision for young refugees.

 22 (1 hour lecture and 1 hour seminar weekly)